clicon/clixon/doc/startup.md

 upgrade callbacks will be called.

 Note the following:
-* Upgrade callbacks will _not_ be called for data that is up-to-date with the current system
+* Upgrade callbacks _will_ _not_ be called for data that is up-to-date with the current system
-* Upgrade callbacks will _not_ be called if there is no module-state in the datastore, or if module-state support is disabled.
+* Upgrade callbacks _will_ _not_ be called if there is no module-state in the datastore, or if module-state support is disabled.
 * Upgrade callbacks _will_ be called if the datastore contains a version of a module that is older than the module loaded in Clixon.
 * Upgrade callbacks _will_ also be called if the datastore contains a version of a module that is not present in Clixon - an obsolete module.

-Re-using the previous stepwise example, if a datastore is loaded based on revision 20140508 by a system supporting revision 20180220, the following two callbacks will be made:
+Re-using the previous stepwise example, if a datastore is loaded based on revision 20140508 by a system supporting revision 2018-02-20, the following two callbacks are made:
 ```
   upgrade_2016(h, <xml>, "urn:example:interfaces", 20140508, 20180220, NULL, cbret);
   upgrade_2018(h, <xml>, "urn:example:interfaces", 20140508, 20180220, NULL, cbret);
 ```
 Note that the example shown is a template for an upgrade function.
 It gets the nodes of an yang module given by `namespace` and the (outdated) `from` revision, and iterates through them.
-Actual upgrading code is in [the example](../example/example_backend.c).

 If no action is made by the upgrade calback, and thus the XML is not upgraded, the next step is XML/Yang validation.